Introduction to Japanese Soufflé Pancakes

 What makes Japanese Soufflé Pancakes different from regular pancakes?

-Japanese Soufflé Pancakes are unique due to their airy, cloud-like texture.
+Japanese Soufflé Pancakes are unique due to their airy, lofty texture.
 This is achieved by whipping the egg whites to stiff peaks and gently folding them into the batter.
 Unlike regular pancakes, which are denser, these pancakes rise beautifully, creating a light and fluffy experience.

 Can I make these pancakes ahead of time?